Azure/azurehpc/examples/bastion/readme.md

 ## Step 2 - Initialize the project

-To start you need to copy this directory in the desired working location and update the `variables.json` file with the desired parameters.
+To start you need to copy this directory in the desired working location and update the `variables.json` file with the desired parameters defining the resources to be created by AzureHPC.

 | Variable                     | Value                                                                   |
 |------------------------------|-------------------------------------------------------------------------|